tue-ees-5xwg0/assignments/assignment_3/README.md

-# Assignment 3: Power System Simulation (work in progress)
+# Assignment 3: Power System Simulation

 In Assignment 3 we are going to build a package with some low voltage (LV) grid analytics functions.